Everything you need to know about insurance basics, like coverage types, limits, cost and more.

 Intrigued?
 Go for it and make the most of your staycation with these fun-filled activities.

-By definition, staycationing means taking a vacation without ever leaving your home and, conveniently, the easiest way to practice social distancing.
+By definition, staycationing means taking a vacation without leaving your home and, conveniently, the easiest way to practice social distancing.
 Here are some ways you can enjoy your time off and treat yourself without ever leaving your property:

 Plan an at-home camp out